Samuel Jaskilka

-Biography
+Early life and education

 Samuel Jaskilka was born on December 15, 1919, in Ansonia, Connecticut, in a family of Ukrainian-Americans.
 He graduated from Ansonia High School in 1937.
 In May 1942, he graduated from the University of Connecticut, earning a Bachelor of Science degree in Bachelor of Business Administration.

 On September 26, 1942, Jaskilka accepted an appointment as a second lieutenant in the U.S. Marine Corps Reserve and was assigned to active duty.
 He completed the Reserve Officers' Class, Marine Corps Schools, Quantico, Virginia, in 1942, and completed the Sea School at Portsmouth, Virginia, in 1943.
 He accepted an appointment in the regular Marine Corps in March 1943.

+Career

 World War II

 During World War II, Jaskilka served aboard the USS Princeton and participated in the Tarawa Island raid, the Gilbert Islands Operation, the Marshall Islands Operation, Palau, Yap, Ulithi, Wolei raids, Marianas Operation, Western Caroline Islands Operation and the Leyte Operation.
 He served on the USS Princeton and survived its sinking in the Battle of Leyte Gulf On October 24, 1944.
 He was promoted to first lieutenant on June 22, 1943.

 Upon his return to the United States, he was assigned duty as instructor, Headquarters Company, Troop Leaders Battalion, Camp Pendleton, California until August 1945.
 He was promoted to captain in January 1945.